hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 participants segmented by the Caribbean region identify the stage of development for AR, VR or MR idea.
 The survey of the DST illustrated to work on the percentage of the combined Caribbean responses segmented by the status of each project phase.
 Approximately 27% of the Caribbean respondents were already working on various project phases.
-An average of 41% planned to work on each segment but only 15.6% and 6.5% of developers were ready to present the proof-of-concept and final working product.
+An average of 41% planned to work on each segment but only 15.6% and 6.5% of developers were ready to present the proof-of-concept and final working product. see wikipedia.org, www.digital.com, www.scentware.com, www.digiscent.com and www.google.com

 The impact of DST and immersive technologies involves the following sensory driven immersion, mixed reality headset, virtual audio, haptic display, concomitand development of business model, increased use of digital enviroments for communication and education in the COVID 19 pandemic, computer